vws-java/Barcode-Lib4J/README.md

 </div>
 <br>

-## Proven Barcode Library for Java &ndash; now also available on GitHub & Maven
+<h2 align="center">Proven Barcode Library for Java &ndash; now also available on GitHub & Maven</h2>

 **Barcode-Lib4J** is a mature and battle-tested Java library for drawing, printing and saving 1D and 2D barcodes as vector (PDF, EPS, SVG) and raster (PNG, BMP, JPG) images.
 Field-proven in our commercial software products.

 <br>